Nicknames for Connecticut | The Constitution State

 In Conclusion

-Connecticut's famous nicknames collectively tell a story of a state deeply woven into the fabric of America's identity.
-The seven monikers covered remind us of the state's contributions to the birth of the nation and its ability to adapt and thrive.
+Connecticut's nicknames collectively tell a story of a state deeply woven into the fabric of America's identity.
+The seven monikers above highlight Connecticut's contributions to the beginning of the United States and its ability to adapt and thrive.

-After reading this article, you should have a better understanding of how Connecticut's alternate names came to be.
-You may have even learned of a new nickname or two for this historically important area.
+After reading this article, you should have a better understanding of how Connecticut's alternate names came to be—and perhaps even discovered a few new ones you can use on your next trip to the state or at a Connecticut trivia night!

 Give us feedback about this article